OpenWork-NZ/mdwg/docs/_defs/class-MD_SecurityConstraints.md

 - **classificationSystem -** *(type - charStr)* [0..1]  name of the classification system
 - **handlingDescription -** *(type - charStr)* [0..1]  additional information about the restrictions on handling the resource or metadata

-### Associated Codelists

-#### MD_RestrictionCode - codelist

-The name of the handling restrictions on the resource

-- *unclassified* - information applies to the dataset
-- *restricted* - information applies to the series
-- *confidential* - information applies to non-geographic data
-- *secret* - information applies to a dimension group
-- *topSecret* - information applies to a feature
-- *sensitiveButUnclassified* - although unclassified, requires strict controls over its distribution
-- *forOfficialUseOnly* -   information applies to the characteristic of a feature
-- *protected* - information applies to the collection hardware class
-- *limitedDistribution* - information applies to the collection session

 ## Discussion